 Respiratory Rate

 Respiratory rate is also different in different age groups.
-In a normal and healthy adult a respiratory rate between 16 to 20 is considered as normal.
-This rate decreased or increased, indicates respiratory compromise and needs immediate attention.
+In a normal and healthy adult, a respiratory rate between 16 to 20 is considered normal.
+This rate decreased or increases, indicates respiratory compromise, and needs immediate attention.

 Height and Weight